 Working with Abused & Neglected Children

 Welcome to Child Abuse: Working with Abused & Neglected Children, an interactive computer-based instruction course, designed to help you identify and effectively teach students affected by child abuse and/or neglect.
-This course discusses the identification of physical, emotional, sexual, and substance abuse; information on the impact of abuse on the behavior and learning abilities of students; discussion of the responsibilities of a teacher to report abuse or provide assistance to students who are the victims of abuse; and methods for teaching students about abuse of all types and its prevention.
+This course discusses the identification of physical, emotional, and sexual abuse; the impact of abuse on the behavior and learning abilities of students; the responsibilities of a teacher to report abuse or provide assistance to students who are the victims of abuse; and methods for teaching students about abuse of all types and its prevention.
 It also discusses the specific factors that exist in families who abuse or neglect their children.
+The 2022 course has additional sections on Childhood Depression and Suicide, on Child Trafficking, and on Substance Abuse to meet the requirements of Washington State’s RCW 28A.410.030 and WAC 181.79A.030.
 A major emphasis in this course is on helping the participant understand the special learning needs of the abused or neglected child, and how to meet those needs in the regular classroom.
 Working with parents and community agencies is also emphasized.

 Academic Integrity Statement

 The structure and format of most distance-learning courses presume a high level of personal and academic integrity in completion and submission of coursework.
 Individuals enrolled in a distance-learning course are expected to adhere to the following standards of academic conduct.